Péri Cochin: Other activities

 In 2007, Péri published a book entitled Péri, mode de vie, mode d'emploi, published by Calmann Levy.

 She also expanded her production activities in 2008, buying the rights to a Spanish play entitled El Otro Lado de la Cama and working on the project that would become Open Bed.
 She approached Laurent Ruquier about doing a French adaptation, and they ended up co-producing the play, which was performed by Elisa Tovati and Titoff at Les Bouffes Parisiens.

 At the same time, she created J'adoreLesDiners.com, a website aimed at anyone who wanted to widen their circle of acquaintances by taking part in dinners in every major city in France.

-In 2013, Péri invented a new kind of lottery, a charity lottery, 1 Picasso for 100 euros in aid of the International Association for the Safeguarding of Tyre, an ancient city in southern Lebanon, listed as a UNESCO World Heritage Site.
+In 2013, Péri invented a new kind of lottery, a charity lottery, 1 Picasso for 100 Euros in aid of Tyre (an ancient city in southern Lebanon, listed as a UNESCO World Heritage Site), via the International Association to Save Tyre.

-A second edition of 1 Picasso for 100 euros took place in 2019.
+A second 1 Picasso for 100 Euros lottery took place in 2019.

 "What I love most of all is creating new concepts," she says.
-In 2020, with her friend Arabelle Reille, they co-founded Waww La Table, a medium of influence and inspiration, as well as an e-commerce site.
+In 2020, with her friend Arabelle Reille, she co-founded Waww la Table, a medium of influence and inspiration, as well as an e-commerce site.